Notice

 Hiking

 If you're looking for a beautiful Colorado hike, look no further than A-Basin.
 Hikers are treated to breathtaking views with every step as they ascend through pine trees up to open meadows of wildflowers and an uninterrupted backdrop of mountains blanketed in bright green.
 Visitors can quickly feel like they’re away from it all thanks to A-Basin’s more remote setting apart from multiple roads and towns.
-Finish your day with a meal and cold drink at the 6th Alley Bar & Grill

 • Distance: 0.5 miles (one-way).
-Descend the Upper Summer Road for a 0.8-mile loop hike
+Descend the Upper Summer Road for a 0.8-mile loop hike.

-• Ascent: 340 feet
+• Descent: 340 feet

 • Difficulty: Easy to moderate